 Under this project LIFE Nepal translated two posters and flyers, and made one animated video for Pregnant and Lactating Women in the local language Maithili.
 That information, communication education (IEC) materials by the government of Nepal were in Nepali language having key messages of symptoms, preventive measures of Covid-19, and hand washing.
 In coordination with Covid-19 Management Coordination Committee (CMCC), Dhanusha, Provincial government, Province No.2, and collaboration with UNICEF, LIFE printed 13000 posters, 29000 flyers and disseminated to 16 health facilities and 24 convergent Palikas through mobilizing local trained volunteers.

 Our partners were:

-Social Science Baha is a prominent Kathmandu-based research organization which aims to promote and enhance the study of social sciences, with a focus on areas including gender, social inclusion, and governance.
+- Social Science Baha is a prominent Kathmandu-based research organization that aims to promote and enhance the study of social sciences, focusing on areas including gender, social inclusion, and governance.
 SSB has published a number of books, reports, and journals; hosted prominent workshops and conferences; and provided advisory and policy support to numerous domestic and foreign government bodies, regional and international agencies, and CSOs.